 Ingredients

-- Any mix-ins of choice (see below)
+- mix-ins of choice (see notes for ideas)

 Instructions

-- Combine oats, sugar, chia seeds, and ground flax in a large mixing bowl.
+- Combine the oats, sugar, chia seeds, and ground flax in a large mixing bowl.
 Stir until evenly mixed (this is easiest to do with clean hands).

 - Add any dry mix-ins on top if you’d like.

 - To prepare: Pour hot water or warm milk over oats until completely covered.
-Let sit for 1 minute.
+Let sit for 2 minutes.
 Stir well and serve!

 Notes